gravity182/homeserver/Installation.md

 services:
     homepage:
         enabled: true # controls if the service is enabled
-        exposed: true # controls if the service is exposed externally through the ingress
+        exposed: true # controls if the service is exposed publicly through the ingress
-        name: homepage # service name; controls the names of the created k8s services/pods/jobs, plus controls the subdomain address (`homepage.<ingress.domain>` in this case)
+        name: homepage # service name; controls the names of the created k8s services/pods/jobs
         replicaCount: 1 # number of deployment replicas; normally only one required for each service
         image:
             repository: ghcr.io/gethomepage/homepage # image name
             tag: latest # image tag (version)
             pullPolicy: Always # image pull policy
         ports:
-            http: 3000 # port used by the respective k8s service; doesn't affect the container port as it's usually fixed and set by the image or service maintainer
+            http: 3000 # port used by the respective k8s service.
+Doesn't affect the container port as it's usually fixed and set by the image or service maintainer
+        ingress: # controls subdomain under which this service will be served and publicly exposed.
+Ignored if exposed=false
+            - subdomain1
+            - sub-domain2
+        vpn:
+            enabled: false # enables VPN for this service.
+Please see the respective section in this guide for important details
         env: # custom env vars that will be passed as is to the respective pod
             VAR1: foo
             VAR2: |-